 Medical Tests for Your 60s and Up

 - Blood Sugar.
 Diabetes is a potentially life-threatening condition, but it doesn't have to be.
-The American Diabetes Association recommends that a fasting blood sugar test be done at least once every 3 years, so you can catch diabetes early and manage it.
+The American Diabetes Association recommends that a fasting blood sugar test be done at least once every 3 years so you can catch diabetes early and manage it.
+You may need the test done more frequently if you have other conditions or have other risk factors for diabetes.

 - Thyroid hormone test.
 Thyroid problems are easily missed.
-That's why screening at least once every 5 years is important, especially for women, according to the American Thyroid Association.
-Your thyroid, that innocuous-looking gland in your neck is the body's powerhouse, producing hormones needed for metabolism.
+That's why some organizations like the American Thyroid Association recommend screening at least once every 5 years, especially for women.
+The U.S. Preventative Services Task Force, however, says that there is not sufficient proof that screening is of benefit in someone without any symptoms of thyroid disease.
+Your thyroid, that innocuous-looking gland in your neck, is the body's powerhouse, producing hormones needed for metabolism.
 Problems with the thyroid can cause hair loss, weight gain or weight loss, fatigue, and depression.

 - Looking for moles.
 Remember this: Although the majority of your sun exposure occurred before age 18, skin cancers can take 20 years or more to develop.
 Luckily, most skin cancers are curable.
 The American Cancer Society recommends regular screening.
-So don't forget to ask your doctor to check your skin for unusual moles or skin changes once a year.
+Ask your doctor to check your skin if you have any unusual moles or skin changes.

 - Dental Exam.
 Gum disease can be an important indicator of your overall health.
 Your teeth, gums, mouth, and throat need to be regularly examined by a dentist.
 Regular brushing with fluoride toothpaste and flossing is important if you want to keep your pearly whites gleaming.
 Consider using an electric toothbrush, it helps with cleaning and prevention of gum disease.